A Travel Guide to Exploring Sydney Australia

 There are alternatives to trains and buses.
 By shuttle bus, directly to your hotel.
 The price is between 18-20 dollars; you can purchase your ticket at the terminal, 1 and 3, or book it online.

 It will cost you around 40-50 dollars on normal traffic conditions by taxi to the Sydney centre.
 I would avoid it if during peak hours.

 How to get around the Sydney CBD

-I would say walking is the best way the city centre.
+I would say walking is the best way for the city centre.
 However, for longer distances, the best way is to use the buses and the city trains.
 The 555 is a free bus that rides in a loop between Central Station along George Street to Circular Quay.
-If you plan to use the ferry to explore the Sydney Harbour, and more of Sydney surrounds, get a free Opal Card to save money on ferry and train fares.
+If you plan to use the ferry to explore the Sydney Harbour and more of Sydney surrounds, get a free Opal Card to save money on ferry and train fares.

 Where to stay in Sydney Solo